mishnit/mishnit.github.io/Engg-Manager-README.md

 # My Working Style: C R A F T S M A N S H I P

-C - Customer Issues (P0 Adhoc) need to be handled by dev-on-call on highest priority (without impacting sprint timelines)
+C - Customer Issues need to be handled via on-call folks on the highest priority (P0 Adhoc)

-R - Retrospect system performance; HLD, LLD, infra, code reviews and logs periodically to plan better and understand current system level bottlenecks
+R - Review System Health and Performance issues monthly to keep an eye on current system level bottlenecks and plan their fixes

 A - Automate Everything Possible to save bandwidth and speedup releases i.e. linting, testcases, alerts